Man, his married lover thrashed over 'affair' in MP village

 The husband of the woman works in Jaipur.
 He said while some villagers tied the man to a tree and assaulted him, others beat up the woman and pulled her hair.
 The video of the incident has gone viral.

-Police have booked three persons under sections 324 (Punishment for voluntarily causing hurt), 342 (Punishment for wrongful confinement) and 506 (Punishment for criminal intimidation) of the Indian Penal Code (IPC), the SP said, adding that police are yet to make any arrest..
+Police arrested three persons for the attack and booked them under sections 324 (Punishment for voluntarily causing hurt), 342 (Punishment for wrongful confinement) and 506 (Punishment for criminal intimidation) of the Indian Penal Code (IPC), the SP said, adding that more arrests are likely.
+PTI COR MAS ADU NSK NSK.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)